Spinalis Cervicis

 Unilaterally laterally flex and rotate the cervical spine to the ipsilateral side.

-- Spinalis Cervicis Spasms: Spasms are also known as muscle cramps, muscle spasms occur when a muscle contracts and can’t relax.
+- Spinalis Cervicis Spasms: Spasms are also known as muscle cramps, muscle spasms occur when a muscle contract and can’t relax.
 Most spasms are short, lasting only for a few seconds.
 But you might have a sore or stiff neck afterward.

 - Spinalis Cervicis Strains: A muscle strain is an injury to the muscle or the tendon.
 It occurs due to overstretching or tearing of the muscle fibers.